About me

 Around 2003, Apple released the Power Mac G5, the most expensive computer I have bought (it was pre-kids).
 This powerful beast opened up opportunities that my ancient 7600 found impossible.
 Yes, games!

 Over the years, I played Dungeon Siege, Doom3, Quake4, Soldier Of Fortune II, Call Of Duty, and Medal Of Honor.
 My favourite was Battlefield 1942.
-What was fascinating were the third-party mods and maps.
+What was fascinating were the third-party mods.
 Sure, we could use some of the maps but hardly ever the mods.
-I hated that fact because they looked so cool.
+I hated that fact because they looked cool.

 So I started a website/server that hosted Mac versions of mods for all the games listed above (and more).
 This included documentation, Terminal and AppleScript Apps that ran as launchers.
 Some of the more complex required recompiling source code which was done alongside the developers.
 I enjoyed that a lot!!